 Check out these amazing Christmas desserts from fellow bloggers -

 Orange White Chocolate Oatmeal Cookies from Chipa by the Dozen

 Chocolate Covered Oreo Reindeer from Design Dazzle

 Burnt Almond Cupcakes from House of Nash Eats

 Instant Pot Salted Caramel Pecan Cheesecake from What's Cookin Chicago

 - ¾ cup sugar

 - 1 cup powdered sugar

-- You can make the cookie dough balls ahead of time and store in the freezer.
-Make sure you thaw slightly in fridge before baking.
+- Make ahead: Yes, simply roll out the cookie dough balls ahead of time and store in the freezer.
+Make sure you thaw slightly in the fridge before baking.

-- You can omit the egg nog in the glaze and use regular milk for a more subtle egg nog flavor, coming just from the cookie.
+- Less eggnog flavor: Omit the eggnog in the glaze and use regular milk for a more subtle eggnog flavor, coming just from the cookie.